What is Pay Mix Ratio?

 Industrial factors can affect the pay mix ratio.
 For example, you might be at a disadvantage if your competitors offer a higher base pay than you.

 The economic situation of your country can affect employment opportunities.
-Recession or pandemics might cause employees to accept a low base salary in order to secure a job.
+Recessions or pandemics might cause employees to accept a low base salary in order to secure a job.

 Employees’ goals should be achievable and clearly defined.
 Employees must have control over their performance, so work with them to establish appropriate performance evaluation measures.
 Measure their performance and give feedback on it regularly and in a consistent format.